f5devcentral/tmos-cloudinit/README.md

 The cloudinit modules included in this repository need to be file-injected into standard TMOS v13+ images before they can be used.

-## Patching TMOS Virtual Edition Images to Install Cloudinit Modules - Using a Docker Instance ##
+## Patching TMOS Virtual Edition Images to Install Cloudinit Modules##

 In order to use the cloudinit modules from this repository, standard TMOS Virtual Edition images need to be patched to include the modules and optionally include the installation packages for any F5 Automation and Orchestration iControl LX extensions.